 Furthermore, it has what Professor Thom called "corners" when referring to his survey of Avebury's outer ring.

-19. HIRNANT EGG-SHAPED RING CAIRN, MID-WALES.
+HIRNANT EGG-SHAPED RING CAIRN, MID-WALES.

 Based on an arrowhead, the geometry that Hirnant's stones are based on proved especially difficult to resolve because all measurements are in Megalithic Inches.

 These eggs are a variation on a theme.
 Both are based on the same-size simple three-times-size 3:4:5 triangle but are orientated in diverse ways.
-The Northern egg, shown pink, with an axis length of 248 MY, is three megalithic yards smaller than the southern egg at 251 MY, as expected from a female entity.
+The Northern egg, shown pink, with an axis length of 248 MY, is three megalithic yards smaller than the southern egg at 251 MY, as is expected from a female entity.